Survivor: David vs. Goliath: Contestants

-The cast is composed of 20 players splitting into two tribes.
-On day 10 during the tribe switch, David and Goliath were renamed Vuku and Jabeni, meaning "ability" and "champion" in Fijian, respectively.
-The third tribe, Tiva, was named after the Fijian word for "divert" or "stray".
-Notable contestants from this season include filmmaker and two-time The Amazing Race contestant Mike White, and professional wrestler and Tough Enough III co-winner John Hennigan.
-The merged tribe Kalokalo was named after the Fijian word for "star", which was suggested by contestant Elizabeth Olson.
+The cast is composed of 20 players divided into two tribes.
+On day 10 during the tribe switch, "David" and "Goliath" were renamed "Vuku" and "Jabeni".
+The switch introduced a third tribe, "Tiva".
+The merged tribe, "Kalokalo", was named after the Fijian word for "star", which was suggested by contestant Elizabeth Olson.
+Notable cast includes filmmaker and two-time Amazing Race contestant Mike White, and professional wrestler and Tough Enough III co-winner John Hennigan.

 Future appearances

 Nick Wilson returned to compete on Survivor: Winners at War.
+Christian Hubicki, Angelina Keeley, and Mike White are set to compete on Survivor 50: In the Hands of the Fans.